hamzaPixl/hmounir/content/posts/validation/index.md

 ## Middleware

-Developpers are lazy persons right ?
-We like automation we dont want to write this for all kind of `validation`.
+Developers are lazy persons right?
+We like automation we don't want to write this for all kinds of `validation`.
 To repeat and isolate the process we are going to create a `middleware` that we could attach to any route to have a validation on early stage.
-To have scalable way to add schema validation we can separate here 3 things :
+To have a scalable way to add schema validation we can separate here 3 things :

 - The `middleware` for the validation only.
-- The `validator` that is generic for all schemas.
+- The `validator` is generic for all schemas.
 - The `schema` for the type of input.

 ```json